-Objective 9: Develop and Maintain Databases Useful for Bicycle Planning, Prioritization of Bicycle Improvements and Accident Crash Prevention
+Objective 9: Develop and Maintain Databases Useful for Bicycle Planning, Prioritization of Bicycle Improvements and Crash Prevention

-- 1. Periodically conduct community-wide public opinion surveys to: 1) determine reasons why people do or do not ride bicycles; 2) develop bicycle trip patterns and purposes; and 3) gain input on bicycle projects and programs that could improve bicycling in Albuquerque. - Routinely conduct and update bicycle counts to estimate usage levels and to help determine progress toward achieving future bicycle mode split goals.
-Conduct before and after bicycle counts for roadways that are reconstructed or restriped to have bicycle lanes and for other improvements to bikeways to gauge the effect of prioritized improvements. - 3.
-Maintain and update the bikeway and multi-use trail network inventory developed as part of the planning process.
-Maintain and update the bicycle accidentcrash database.
-Use the database to identify high accidentcrash locations and/or high accidentcrash severity locations to help prioritize bicycle project and program improvements.
-Review each bicycle collision/accidentcrash in a timely manner to identify system deficiencies and potential improvements. in order to assess site conditions to determine if the incident location could be targeted for system improvement.
+- 1. Periodically conduct community-wide public opinion surveys to: 1) determine reasons why people do or do not ride bicycles; 2) develop bicycle trip patterns and purposes; and 3) gain input on bicycle projects and programs that could improve bicycling in Albuquerque. - 2.
+Routinely conduct and update bicycle counts to estimate usage levels and to help determine progress toward achieving future bicycle mode split goals.
+Conduct before and after bicycle counts for roadways that are reconstructed or restriped to have bicycle lanes and for other improvements to bikeways to gauge the effect of prioritized improvements.

+3. Maintain and update the bikeway and multi-use trail network inventory developed as part of the planning process.
+Maintain and update the bicycle crash database.
+Use the database to identify high crash locations and/or high crash severity locations to help prioritize bicycle project and program improvements.
+Review each bicycle collision/crash in order to assess site conditions to determine if the incident location could be targeted for system improvement.